 Some of the most viral videos in the world are done on a shoestring budget with the same equipment you have at your fingertips.

-All of this to say, your video doesn’t have to have Spielberg levels of production to be engaging for your students.
+All of this to say, when you create a teaching video that video doesn’t have to have Spielberg levels of production to be engaging for your students.

 But at the same time, you don’t want it to look like it was shot from the same computer you used to access AOL.